Last Updated on

 How Much Should I Turn My Feet Out?

-The degree of toe out will vary depending on bony hip anatomy, stance width, and squat variation.
+The degree of toe out in order to optimize foot placement for squats will vary depending on bony hip anatomy, stance width, and squat variation.
 This will typically result in a range of 15-40⁰ of foot flare during the squat.
 For narrower stances and front squat/high-bar variations, the degree of toe out will be less due to less hip abduction and a more upright trunk angle.

 For wider stances and the low-bar variation, the degree of toe out will be more to ensure the foot stays parallel to a femur that is in greater abduction.

-The Vast Majority of Professional Lifters Squat with SOME Toe Out
+The Majority of Professional Lifters Squat with SOME Toe Out

 In an article “The Keys to Stronger Squats,” Bret Contreras analyzed the squats of 41 of some of the stronger squatters in the world.
 Regarding the degree of toe out he states: